thenewdarling/CurseOfStrahd/Player Creations/Jeremiah Lore/Jeremiah Backstory.md

 I saw that Jem, you stole from the barkeep
 He wagered that gold fair and square!
 If it was fair he would have won at least once, you can't pull that on people we have to see every day, much less the man who feeds us.
-You said I had to practice or I'd never be a rogue Nold!
+You said I had to practice or I'd never be a rogue [[Nold]]!
 Well take this as a lesson I'm letting you learn the easy way.
 I'm gonna be the best Rogue!
-People are going to tremble at the name Jem of Temple Town!
+People are going to tremble at the name Jem of [[Temple Town]]!
 Here's another lesson Jem, Don't say "of" only nobles do that.
 That'll be the first sign you're lying.
 Just go with Templeton.

 Only 6 silver? it should have been seven?